elastio/contrib/dynamo-db-protect-and-restore-example/README.md

 ## Create a DynamoDB table and write some data to it

-- In this step, you create a Music table in Amazon DynamoDB.
-The table has the following details:
+- Create a "Music" table in Amazon DynamoDB.
+The table should have the following details:

     Partition key — Artist

     Sort key — SongTitle

-- The following AWS CLI example creates a new Music table using create-table.
+- Create a new "Music" table using create-table as in the following AWS CLI example below:

 ```
 aws dynamodb create-table \